Manufacturing Technologies Association: Structure

-The MTA is based in London, with close contact with the British Government through the Department of Business Innovation and Skills (BIS) (United Kingdom), CBI and UK Trade & Investment.
+The MTA is based in London, with close contact with the British Government through the Department for Business, Energy and Industrial Strategy, CBI and UK Trade & Investment.

 The association's offices are located on Bayswater Road (A402) next to Lancaster Gate tube station.

 The association also provides a secretariat service to the Federation of British Hand Tool Manufacturers (FBHTM), and the MTA Tooling Group, formerly the British Hard Metal and Engineers' Cutting Tools Association (BHECTA).